gagan-bansal/geojson2svg/README.md

 * **fitTo** 'width' | 'height' Fit ouput svg map to width or height.

 * **explode:** true | false, default is false.
 Should multigeojson be exploded to many svg elements or not.
+* **attributes:**  Attributes which are required to attach as SVG attributes from features can be passed here as list of path in feature, like

+    ``` {"attributes": ["properties.foo", "properties.bar"]}```

+    output svg string would be:

+    ``` <path foo="fooVal-1"  bar="barVal-1" d="M0,0 20,10 106,40"/> ```

+    Note: If a feature does not have value at the mentioned path then the attribute key would not be attached to svg string and even error would not be thrown.

-* **attributes:** json object containing attribute(key) and values(value) for all svg elements.
-These attributes would be added to svg string.
+    In case attribute(s) need be attach to all SVG string, a json object containing attribute(key) and values(value) can be passed.
 If option is like

     ``` {"attributes": {"class": "mapstyle"}}```